GabrielDillenburg/infufrgs/research-project/notes.md

 - **HYDRO HydroC/HydroCplusMPI**: A hydrodynamics benchmark suite that supports MPI.
 [GitHub Repository](https://github.com/HydroBench/Hydro)
 - **NOT** Dense Matrix QR Factorization: Suggested by Marcelo Miletto, this benchmark focuses on the QR factorization of dense matrices, highlighting computational challenges and performance opportunities.

-# Example #3 - Matrix Multiplication

-This example showcases block-wise matrix multiplication, a technique that can significantly improve performance on modern hardware by better utilizing cache memory.

-Matrices are square (NxN elements), and multiplication is performed on square blocks (BSxBS elements), optimizing memory access patterns and computational efficiency.

-This example illustrates block-wise matrix multiplication, a technique that optimizes computational efficiency and memory access patterns by operating on square blocks of a matrix.
-The matrices involved are square, with NxN elements, and the multiplication is performed on square blocks of BSxBS elements.

-The following OpenMP code snippet demonstrates how to apply parallel processing to this matrix multiplication, utilizing task dependencies to manage the computation flow and ensure correct execution order.

 ```c
 #pragma omp parallel
 #pragma omp single